gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ## Proposal

-It is proposed to implement a solution that enables project administrators to create custom (private) cloud profiles.
-These cloud profiles would be consumed by project users of the project they were created in.
+It is proposed to implement a solution that enables project administrators to create custom (private) `CloudProfile`s.
+These `CloudProfile`s would be consumed by project users of the project they were created in.

 ### Approach